tock/tock/doc/reference/trd-appid.md

   accepts and whether it accepts a particular application identifier for a specific application binary.
 The kernel only loads userspace programs that the kernel's `AppCredentialsChecker` accepts.

-  * `kernel::process_checking::AppIdentification` compares the
+  * `kernel::process_checking::AppUniqueness` compares the application
-  application identifiers of two processes and reports whether they differ.
+  identifiers of two processes and reports whether they differ.
 The kernel uses this trait to ensure that each running process has a unique application identifier.

   * `kernel::process_checking::Compress` compresses application
   identifiers into short, 32-bit identifiers called